 The flames and embers from a fire are hypnotic.
 This provides an ideal setting for scrying as many moving shapes are formed by the flames and smoke.

 Conjuring and drawing energies from the fire and earth below, the moon and sky above, aware of the elementals surrounding and observing us along with the ancient ones creates a powerful potency to work with.

-There was no better way on this moonlit night to celebrate the harvest of our creativity throughout the spring and summer of 2017.
+There was no better way on a moonlit night to celebrate the harvest of our creativity throughout the spring and summer of 2017.